glutanimate/image-occlusion-enhanced/README.md

 ### Consistency across different note types

 Consider supplementing your other note types with a *Remarks* and a *Sources* field.
 Not only does it make for a more consistent experience, it also enables Image Occlusion 2.0 Enhanced to sync your sources between the I/O Editor and Anki's note editor.
-See [Changes compared to Image Occlusion 2](#changes-compared-to-image-occlusion-2) for more information.
+See [Enhancements to the core functionality of the add-on](#enhancements-to-the-core-functionality-of-the-add-on) for more information.

 ## Development status